kata-ai/kata-platform-docs/docs/nl-studio/entity.md

 \*) required field<br />
 \*\*) required field for entity with type `trait`

-## Profile

-### Dictionary
+## Dictionary

-Entity with type dict (dictionary) aims to simplify and speed up the training process for specific words that need to be detected according to BOT domain, for example product names.
+Entity with type dict (dictionary) aims to simplify and speed up the training process for specific words that need to be detected according to its domain, for example product names.
 It is not recommended to create an entity dictionary for general words such as question words and verbs.

+Profiles that can be used for this entity type dict are:

 - **default**
   - _Entity Tagger default_ with dictionary (keyword) input by users
 - **klitika**
   - Same as _default_ but automatically able to predict correctly if a word is followed by klitika in Bahasa Indonesia (-ku, -mu, -nya)

+There are several rules you must follow when defining a dictionary:

+- All list of words in dictionary must be written in lowercase.
+It can detect if the input words is in uppercase, but when defining the dictionary it need to be written all in lowercase.
+- Write the dictionary key in camelCase or snake*case.
+Do not insert symbols other than underscore `*` as the dictionary key.
+You can put any symbols in the list of words, but do not put on the dictionary key.
+For example:

 Bellow is an example of entity with type dictionary.
 In this case, we create a bot for 'pizza delivery' in which the NL need to discover 'type of pizza' from user's input.